 Where Aldi Meat Comes From?

-Of course, that is far from the truth.
 Most meat sold in the Aldi’s around the US is produced and packaged in America.

 Their imported meats are sourced from Canada, Mexico, Australia, and New Zealand.